trek-view/image-timestamper/README.md

 ## How it works

-1. You create a series of timelapse photos
+1. You create a series of timelapse photos or video file
 2. You define how timestamps should be assigned
-3. The script reads all of the photos in the directory
+3. The script reads all of the photos in the directory or video file
-4. The script writes new timestamps into photos
+4. The script writes new timestamps into photos as `DateTimeOriginal` values or into video as `*CreateDate`'s.

 ## Requirements